 Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

-Today Holly offers some fascinating insights about the stress hormone cortisol and the relationship between cortisol and exercise.
+Today, Holly offers some fascinating insights into the stress hormone cortisol and its relationship to exercise.
 Once you understand the connections between exercise and stress, you’ll be able to understand how to use exercise as stress relief.
-Sure, a great HIIT session might make you feel great initially, but is it the best exercise to release stress?
-It’s time to find out about stress and exercising! – Elly xx
+Sure, a great HIIT session might make you feel good initially, but is it the best way to relieve stress?
+It’s time to find out about stress and exercise! – Elly xx

 In my previous article, I introduced the concept of ‘biopsychosocial’ approaches to wellbeing.
 I explored healthy eating as an example of how a balanced lifestyle supports good mental health and wellbeing.